yardsale8/stat110_book/_sources/chp5/central_limit_theorem.rst

    skewed, the sample size may have to be much larger than 30 in order for the central limit theorem to apply.

-In summary, we can use the Central Limit Theorem to help us create a procedure for comparing a population mean to some hypothesized value.
+In summary, we can use the Central Limit Theorem to help us create procedures for answering questions about the population mean, be it comparing the mean to some hypothesized value or estimating the value of the population mean with an interval.

 This works because:

 1. We know the distribution of sample means will be approximately normal